 There are some fairly common but mild side effects.
-Some people get a slight temperature and aching muscles for a couple of days afterwards, and your arm may feel a bit sore where you were injected.
+Some people get a slight temperature and aching muscles for a couple of days afterwards.
+Your arm may also feel a bit sore where you are injected.
 Any other reactions are very rare.
 Serious side effects in children are uncommon but many develop a runny or blocked nose, headache, general tiredness and some loss of appetite that lasts for a short period.

 No. The flu vaccine contains an inactivated version of the virus and cannot cause flu.

 I had the flu vaccination last year.
 Do I need another one this year?

 Yes, the flu vaccine for this winter provides protection against a different strain of flu from last year.
 You should be vaccinated again this year to protect you from this year’s strain if it is recommended for you.

 We have a number of clinics across the country where you can have your flu vaccination.
 You can find more information on getting a free NHS flu vaccine with Pharmacy2U here or visit the flu pages on the NHS website.